UWC2-PYTHON/ProgrammingInPython/source/modules/DictsAndSets.rst

 Dictionary
 ==========

-Python calls it a ``dict``
+Python calls it a ``dict``.

 Other languages call it:

 * dictionary
 * associative array
 * map
 * hash table
 * hash
 * key-value pair

 It is also known in Python as a "mapping", as it "maps" keys to values.

-It is like an array, in that it holds a number of items, and you can index into it to get at particular items.
+It is like an array in that it holds a number of items, and you can index into it to get at particular items.
 But it can use arbitrary indexes, rather than a sequence of numbers.

 These indexes are called "keys", and the items stored are called "values".